 Notes

-This post was originally published December 7, 2019 but has since been updated with more in-depth information.
+This post was originally published December 7, 2019 but has since been updated with more in-depth information and new photos December 2024.
+Here is the original photo.

 Jean says